ucsb-cs8-f17/ucsb-cs8-f17.github.io/_lab/project01.md

 ```

-* Copy the above code and place it right after the import statement in your project01.py file.
+* Copy the above code and place it right after the statement `from basicShapes import *` in your project01.py file.
 * In the spirit of Test Driven Development (TDD) style of developing your code, think about how you would test your `drawTree()` function.
 Its natural to inspect the output visually, making sure your tree "looks right" with the expected shape and color.
 However it may be harder to tell if its drawn with the correct dimensions.
 To check that write a function `checkTreeHeight()` that helps you visually inspect if your tree is drawn with the specified height by drawing it alongside a rectangle of the same height.
 Below is one possible implementation of the `checkTreeHeight()` function:

 ```